-In contrary to Noa, Dr. Rotem recognized a gap in referrals to services of high functioning autistics.
-She argued that therapists for high functioning autistics are inaccessible because no formal body and specifically MOLSA who are extensively involved in the care for low functioning autistic adults do not assemble a list of therapists and refer high functioning autistic adults to them.
-She adds that those lists are available at advocacy organizations, but that a high functioning autistic adult must be proactive to find and get them.
-In that sense high functioning autistic are discriminated because in comparison for low functioning their services are less accessible.
+In contrast to Noa, Dr. Rotem recognized a gap in the referrals to services of high functioning autistic adults.
+She argued that therapists for high functioning autistic adults are inaccessible.
+No formal body and specifically MOLSA, who are extensively involved in the care of low functioning autistic adults, assembles a list of therapists and refers high functioning autistic adults to them.
+She added that such lists are available at advocacy organizations, but that a high functioning autistic adult must be proactive to find and obtain them.
+In that sense, high functioning autistic adults are discriminated against because in comparison with the access to services for low functioning adults these services are less accessible.

-But the deviation to high and low functioning for some interviewees do not capture the full extent of the spectrum.
-Others such as Bat-El, an advocacy lawyer who works with the autism community, have stratified the spectrum in to three groups arguing the middle functioning are discriminated.
-In her interview when discussing inequalities between autistic adults she claimed:
+For some interviewees, however, the categorization of autistic individuals as either high or low functioning does not capture the full extent of the autistic spectrum.
+Bat-El, for example, an advocacy lawyer who works with the autism community, categorized the spectrum in to three groups, arguing that is those individuals with a mid-level of functionality who are being discriminated against.
+In her interview, when discussing inequalities among autistic adults, she claimed that:

-“The middle functioning, there are less services available for them […] the higher functions have housing options in the community, to the lower functioning there are the hostels [close residential places], and the middle need, how you call it… extensive community leaving, extensive support.
-This is really missing” (Bat-El, advocacy lawyer who works with the autism community).
+“The middle functioning, there are less services available for them […] the higher functions have housing options in the community, to the lower functioning there are the hostels [residential homes], and the middle need, how you call it… extensive community leaving, extensive support.
+This is really missing.”
+(Bat-El, an advocacy lawyer who works with the autism community.)

-Working closely with the autistic community Bat-El recognized that the current living arrangements are marginalizing autistics with middle functioning abilities.
-Although this category is not properly defined according to her those autistics could live in the community but need extra care.
-Currently this portion of the community do not have any residential options available, making them in disadvantage social position.
-Bat-El’s point taken together with those of Dr. Rotem and Noa can lead to one of two conclusions.
-The first is that inequalities according to functional level should be seen as a complex issue where in respect to some services low functions get more and in respect to others high functions get more; however, no group can be considered as marginalized.
-The second, that also corresponds with the position the term functioning is arbitrary, is that it this term do not assists in understanding the needs of autistic adults, their access to service or their social position.
+Working closely with the autistic community, Bat-El recognized that the current living arrangements are marginalizing autistic individuals with a mid-level of functional abilities.
+Although this category is not properly defined, according to her these autistic individuals could live in the community but would need some extra care.
+Currently, this section of the community has no residential options available to them, disadvantaging their social position.
+Bat-El’s point, taken together with those of Dr. Rotem and Noa, can lead to one of two conclusions.
+The first is that inequalities according to functional level should be seen as a complex issue, where in respect to some services low functioning individuals receive more help while in respect to other services high functioning individuals receive more help; however, neither group can be considered as marginalized.
+The second, which also corresponds with the position that the term “functionality” is arbitrary, is that this term does not assist in helping to understand the needs of autistic adults, their access to services, or their social position.